sousagarcia/Nopyfy-Ransomware/README.md

 # Description
 [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](mailto:info@infutureworld.xyz) <br />
-Nopyfy-Ransomware is Open source Ransomware. you can download it's source Code from above. it is similar to hidden-tear ransomware because nopyfy is a`highly-upgraded` version of hidden tear.
-It has more feature than hidden tear and also very easy to use beacause all thigs which user can fill are in one place and also Nopyfy prevent from Victim data lost by encrypt and save in localy when user are offline during attack.
+Nopyfy-Ransomware is Open source Ransomware. you can download it's source Code from above. it is similar to hidden-tear ransomware but nopyfy is a`highly-upgraded` version of hidden tear.
+It has more feature than hidden tear and also very easy to use beacause all things which user can fill are in one place and also Nopyfy prevent from Victim data lost by encrypt and save in localy when user are offline during attack.
 Nopyfy use symmetric AES algorithm to encrypt files.
+Nopyfy is very easy to use, Try it.